openlayers/workshop/src/en/layers/vector.md

 1. The white circles on the map represent `ol.Feature` objects on your `ol.layer.Vector` layer.
 Each of these features has attribute data with `title` and `summary` properties.
 Register a `'singleclick'` listener on your map that calls `forEachFeatureAtPixel` on the map, and displays earthquake information below the map viewport.

 1. The data for the vector layer comes from an earthquake feed published by the USGS (http://earthquake.usgs.gov/earthquakes/catalogs/).
-See if you can find additional data with spatial information in a format supported by OpenLayers 3.
+See if you can find additional data with spatial information in a format supported by OpenLayers.
 If you save another document representing spatial data in your `data` directory, you should be able to view it in a vector layer on your map.

 ### Solutions